NH corn mazes are fun, unique way to spend a fall day

 About: Moulton Farm is a great pick for NH’s most kid-friendly corn maze.
 Not only do they have an amazing corn maze, but they couple it with a trivia game and apple for all participants.

-Cost: 2019 prices have not been set yet, but these were the prices in 2018: $7 per person, $5 for children ages 3-6 and children under 3 are free.
+Cost: $7 per person, $5 for children ages 3-6 and children under 3 are free.

 Added bonus: Moulton Farm also has a mini corn maze for younger children and there’s even an elevated picnic area so parents can watch their kids run around and play.